dag-andersen/Rust-Memory-Map/ITU-stuff/Report.md

 ## Problem explained in detail

-Siteimprove needs service where they can look up information of a given ip-address.
+Siteimprove needs a service that can look up information of a given ip-address.
 The primary focus is fast lookup so their customers can get a result as fast as possible.
-Preprocessing time is not important as long as it doesn't take over day.
+Pre-processing time is not important as long as it doesn't take over day.
+It has to use under
 Space wise it doesn't matter much either, but again it has to be a realistic/practical amount.

 ### Data

+The data is expected to be read from a file or read as a stream.
 Each entry consist of two ip addresses and some related data/payload.
 The first ip determents the lower bound of the range and the second is the upper bound.
+The payload can vary in size, but bla bla bla.

+`
-It is not possible to access to the real data due to confidentiality, but the number of entries and the amount of payload pr. entry. is available.
+It is not possible to access to the real data due to confidentiality, but the avarage payload size pr. entry. is available.
-The system needs to handle 150mil ipv4 ranges and 35mil ipv6 ranges with a payload of 256 bytes.
+The system needs to handle 150 mil ipv4 ranges and 35 mil ipv6 ranges with a payload of 256 bytes.`

 ### Assumptions
 * The input data contains no overlapping ranges
-* No range/entry contain the same payload?
 * No ip range is excluded (No ip range should be ignore because of reserved ip-range-blocks) / in other words... all ip addresses are possible.
-* No need to remove or change entries.
+* No need to remove or change entries after insertion.
 * The entries should should be able to be stream into the program so no way of knowing how many entries will actually go into the system

 ### the goal
-Handle 150 mil entries
+Handle 150 mil entries of Ipv4
 Siteimprove's wishes for a lookup time of p99 in 60ms.

+The focus of this paper is the 150 mil entry ipv4 - but we will make referels towards ipv6.

 ### Si Rules/Priorities
 ```